Does Water Give You Energy? The Link Between Dehydration and Fatigue

 As a result, you may begin to feel fatigued.
 In addition, your VO2 max — the maximum rate of oxygen your body can consume during exercise — decreases.
 This means you’ll be less able to perform high-intensity exercises or job functions as dehydration sets in.

 We’ve touched briefly on the topic of “does water give you energy” and how dehydration can impact cognitive processes.
-Your brain is made up of almost 75 percent water, so fluid losses of just 1.5% can cause dramatic changes in cognitive performance.
+Your brain is made up of about 80 percent water, so fluid losses of just 1.5% can cause dramatic changes in cognitive performance.

 In fact, studies show that dehydration can directly impact your ability to think clearly and make decisions.
 Studies have shown that dehydration causes declines in short-term memory, psychomotor and working memory skills, and the quality of your mood and energy.